William John Prior

 William was born 1878 in Albury, Herts, and baptised 15 September 1878 at St Mary’s, Albury.
 He resided in Bishop’s Stortford.

 On the 1881 Census, aged 2 he lived in Bishop’s Stortford, with his parents and two siblings.
 On the 1891 Census, a scholar aged 12 he still lived in Bishop’s Stortford, with his father, step-mother and seven siblings.
 On the 1901 Census, a house painter aged 22, he still lived in Bishop’s Stortford, with his father, step-mother and two siblings.
-On the 1911 Census, a cellar labourer aged 32, he still lived in Bishop’s Stortford, with his widowed step-mother and one sibling.
+In 1911 his father had died and he was living with his stepmother (Mary Ann Prior) and sibling Clara at Providence Cottage, Rye Street, Bishop's Stortford and working as a Cellar Labourer.

 Wartime Service

-He enlisted in Hertford; was entitled to the Victory, British War and 1914-15 Star medals, his qualifying date being 11 October 1915, and was killed in action.
+He enlisted in Hertford; was entitled to the Victory, British War and 1914-15 Star medals.

 Additional Information